openshift-labs/learn-katacoda/middleware/serverless/01-prepare.md

+TODO likey do not need this section after baked into image
-# Verify Installation
+# Verify the Installation

-Check all pods are running in `knative-serving` namespace by executing the command `oc get -n knative-serving pods`{{execute T1}}
+Before beginning, check that all pods are running in `knative-serving` namespace by executing the command `oc get -n knative-serving pods`{{execute T1}}

 If the install was successful you should see the following pods in `knative-serving` namespace with the *Status* of `Running`: